 In other words, twice-exceptional, or 2e, students.
-We will be a K-12 school starting with the 2013/14 school year.

 We believe our students are tomorrow’s leaders and innovators, a national resource to be treasured, inspired and championed.